Theiss UAV Solutions

 Theiss UAV Solutions, formerly known as Theiss Aviation, is an American aircraft manufacturer based in Salem, Ohio.
 The company specializes in the design and manufacture of unmanned aerial vehicles and at one time produced ultralight aircraft in the form of kits for amateur construction.

 The president is Rachel Theiss and vice president is Shawn Theiss.

 History

-The company was formed in 1991 to produce ultralight aircraft kits using a new inexpensive, light-weight construction technique.
+The company was formed in 1991 to produce ultralight aircraft kits using a new inexpensive, lightweight construction technique.
 The company produced two 1930s-style replica designs for the homebuilt market, the Theiss Speedster and the Theiss Sportster, which was introduced in 1998.

 As a result of these designs in 1998 the company was approached by the head of the Tactical Electronic Warfare Division's Offboard Countermeasures Vehicle Research Section, United States Naval Research Laboratory to produce UAVs for the US Navy.
 This resulted in the design of the Theiss Tarzan, which entered Naval service as the Dakota II.